rastenis/open-authenticator/README.md

 Configuration for strategies installed using the CLI tool are added automatically, according to the API key info you enter using the tool.

-Use `yarn run config` to run the strategy setup CLI tool.
+To run the strategy setup CLI tool:

+- `docker exec -it CONTAINER_NAME yarn run config` if you are using an image, or
+- `yarn run config` if you are building yourself.

 Configuration for custom strategies can be manually added as a key/value set in config.strategies.
 The key is the strategy name, the value is an object of what needs to be passed to your strategy code.